benmvp/slides/md/2016-es6-developer-week.md

 ```

 NOTES:
-- With ES6 we have enhanced object literals
+- With ES6 we have object literal shorthand
 - Remember we're passing a big object literal to `Backbone.Model.extend()`
 - When specify methods we can get rid of `: function` using method shorthand
   * Just have method name and parameters